dr-marco/mdiqkd/README.md

 Simulation of the protocol Measurement-Device-Independent Quantum Key Distribution using NetSquid

+> [!ALERT]
-__Alert__: ATM the updates are not finished and results could be wrong
+> ATM the updates are not finished and results could be wrong

 ### Update 2023-08-27